GEARSET LIMITED

 Third-parties and their sites

-Certain Gearset services, such as payment processing and support ticketing, are offered in conjunction with our (third-party) business providers.
-In such cases, we may need to share your personal information with them in order to provide these services.
-In this instance, please note that certain services may be unavailable if you do not want to disclose the personal information you are asked for.
+Some of our services, such as payment processing, support ticketing, and calendar scheduling are provided by or in conjunction with our (third-party) business providers.
+In such cases, we may need to share your personal data with them in order to provide these services.
+In this instance, please note that certain services may be unavailable if you do not want to disclose the personal data you are asked for.

-Where our services make use of hosted tools, hosted data storage and payment services provided by third parties any of your personal information stored by such third parties shall be subject to their privacy provisions.
-At this time, these third parties include:
+Where our services make use of hosted tools, hosted data storage and payment services provided by third parties any of your personal data stored by such third parties shall be subject to their privacy provisions.

-We do not sell any data regarding your use of our products or services except as part of a reorganization or a sale of the assets of Gearset, and we will ensure that your privacy continues to be protected.
+We will not sell any data regarding your use of our services, except as part of a reorganization or a sale of the assets of Gearset Limited, in which case we will ensure that your privacy continues to be protected.

 Contacting us via social media

-Gearset maintains a presence on Twitter, Facebook, LinkedIn, Google Plus and YouTube.
+We maintain a presence on a number of social media platforms, including X (f.k.a.
+Twitter), Facebook, LinkedIn, and YouTube.
 We manage your interactions with us using Hootsuite as well as using social media platforms directly.
 If you send us a message via social media, we may include this in our CRM systems.
+We use your data in this way because it is in our legitimate interest to ensure we can properly respond to your query.

 From time to time we may carry out market research, either directly or through third party providers.
 If you participate in any market research, the information we gather may include your (i) name (ii) demographic data such as your educational background, job role, employment experience; (iii) contact data such as email address, home and/or work postal address, postcode, phone number; (iv) image and/or voice captured through photography, filming, videotaping and/or audio recording; and (v) other information you provide relating to your opinions, attitudes, experiences and use of certain products or services; and (vi) any other information which you provide in the course of our interactions with you.

-We will use this information as part of our product research to inform how we develop existing and future products.
+We will use this information in our legitimate interests as part of our product research to inform how we develop existing and future products.
 We may also use the information to inform how we communicate with the market and to make changes to our internal processes.

 Cookies

 Cookies are very small text files saved to your computer used to track user navigation around a website.
-At Gearset session cookies are used when users visit the website.
-Gearset will use such cookies to identify unique users to our websites and services.
+We use session cookies when users visit our websites, to identify unique users to our websites and services.
+Depending on which of our websites you are visiting, we use slightly different cookies.

 Users have the ability to accept or disable cookies by modifying the settings in their browser.
 Disabling cookies, however, may mean that some functionality may be affected.
-For further directions on how to disable cookies please visit https://www.allaboutcookies.org/manage-cookies/stop-cookies-installed.html.
+For further directions on how to disable cookies please visit the following website:

 Some internet browsers have “Do Not Track” or “DNT” features which, when turned on, send a signal to the website that the individual visiting the website does not wish to be tracked.
-Our website does not honor DNT signals, but you can set your browser settings to restrict the placement of cookies as described above.
+Our websites do not honor DNT signals, but you can set your browser settings to restrict the placement of cookies as described above.

 Disclosures